 brother can still be reassuring.
 (Kids are like geiger counters for big energy.
 To them, it proves we care.)

 Want to try an experiment?
 It takes 30 days to create a new habit.
-If you start today, and keep trying to do this every day (you don't have to do it perfectly!)
+If you start today, and keep trying to do this every day (don't worry; you don't have

-your parenting will be different by the end of the year.
+to do it perfectly) your parenting will be different within a month.
 And I guarantee you will see a corresponding change in your child.
-Think of this as
+Think

 Here's the experiment.

-3. Consider things from your child’s perspective.
-Why is she doing this?
+Why is she acting out this way?
 What does she need?

 - More down time?